mindspore-ai/docs/install/mindspore_gpu_install_conda_en.md

 ## Installing MindSpore

 Ensure that you are in the Conda virtual environment and run the following command to install the latest MindSpore.
-To install other versions, please refer to [Version List](https://www.mindspore.cn/versions) and specify the version after `mindspore-gpu=`.
+To install other versions, please refer to the specified version number of [Version List](https://www.mindspore.cn/versions) after `mindspore-ascend=`.

 For CUDA 10.1: